iwilfried/Adobe-XD-eBook/index.md

 Finally, in 2016, Adobe developed Abode XD, an app totally dedicated to interface designers.
 What began as a Mac Only, preview version with minimal features, has grown into an equally impressive-if not superior-software available for Mac, Windows 10, IOS and Android.

 Not Completely convinced?
-Here are a few more reasons to seriously consider Adobe XD:
+Here are a few more reasons to seriously consider Adobe XD 'Experience Design':

 **Adobe XD is a true UI/UX design tool.** Within One design session you will be sold and Wonder how you ever got by using a photo editing tool for UI/UX design.
 The interface is simple and streamlined, exactly what designers asked for.